Selkent: History

+Kangley Bridge Road (KB)

+Kangley Bridge Road garage operates routes 181, 284 and 356.

 Catford (TL)

-As of January 2019, Catford garage operated routes 47, 54, 75, 124, 136, 160, 199, 273, 380, 621, 660, N199 and P4.
+Catford garage operates routes 47, 54, 75, 124, 136, 138, 160, 199, 225, 273, 621, 660, 661 and N199.

 History

-Catford Garage was opened in 1914 by the London General Omnibus Company, but was requisitioned a year later and did not re-open until 1920 when Thomas Tilling's Lewisham operation moved there due to space constraints at his other garage.
+Catford garage was opened in 1914 by the London General Omnibus Company; however, it was requisitioned by the War Department a year later and used to repair buses used as troop transports during World War I. The garage did not re-open until 1920, when Thomas Tilling's Lewisham operation moved there due to space constraints at his other garage.
 Originally coded L, for Lewisham, it was changed to TL in 1924 to avoid confusion with Loughton.

 Thomas Tilling gained an agreement in 1923 to double the size of Catford and to open a new garage in Bromley to cope with the new housing estates that were springing up around the area.
 The roof has had to be raised twice, first in 1930 to enable double deck buses to use the garage and again in 1948 to accommodate AEC Regent III RTs.

-By 1954 Catford was operating some 194 RTs, the last leaving in 1978.
-Catford has done considerably better than most garages in numbers over the years, especially since de-regulation, having an allocation of 122 buses in 1994 rising to around 160 in the early 2000s.
+By 1954, Catford was operating some 194 RTs, the last leaving in 1978.
+A Leyland-DAB articulated bus, the first such bus to operate in public service in London, was loaned to Selkent by South Yorkshire Transport in April 1992.
+Based at Catford, it was trialled primarily on route 180 as part of evaluations into replacing double-deckers on suburban London bus services as a form of bus rapid transit.

 Plumstead (PD)

-As of October 2021, Plumstead garage operated routes 53, 96, 122, 161, 177, 180, 422, 472, 601, 602 and 672.
+Plumstead garage operates routes 53, 96, 122, 161, 177, 180, 380, 422, 472, 602, 669, 672 and N53.

 History

-Plumstead is well sited to serve the growing Thamesmead area, and was built in 1981 to replace the existing Plumstead and Abbey Wood garages and was intended to be called Thamesmead.
-Built to hold 185 buses, when opened in 1981 it had an allocation entirely made up of MCW Metropolitans.
+Originally intended to be called Thamesmead, Plumstead garage was built in 1981 to replace the existing Plumstead and Abbey Wood garages, additionally being sited to serve the growing Thamesmead area.
+Built to hold 185 buses, Plumstead initially had an allocation upon its opening entirely made up of Scania Metropolitans.
 By 1983, the garage had changed entirely to Leyland Titans, which by 1985 had begun to be phased out in favour of new Leyland Olympians.

-The garage was home to 35 Mercedes-Benz Citaro articulated buses that worked on route 453 between March 2003 and April 2008.
+A 96-seat Alexander bodied tri-axle Leyland Olympian destined for Citybus of Hong Kong was loaned to Selkent from Citybus' UK subsidiary Capital Citybus in July 1992.
+Based at Plumstead, it was trialled primarily on route 53 for a fortnight before returning to Capital Citybus for a week's trial on route 123, after which it was shipped to Hong Kong.
+The garage would later be home to 35 Mercedes-Benz Citaro articulated buses that worked on route 453 between March 2003 and April 2008, after which the service was operated by London General.

 Fleet

-As at September 2014, East London had a peak vehicle requirement of 405 buses.
+As of September 2014, Selkent had a peak vehicle requirement of 405 buses.